phurhard/phurhard/README.md

-# portfolio
-A little about me and the projects i have in place
+# This Repository contains some if the projects i've worked in